 Nursing education is challenging and the schedule is demanding but the faculty and I will be with you to guide you along your way.
 By the time you graduate, you will possess a vast and complex knowledge base, have the ability to think critically, model professional behavior, and provide professional nursing care for individuals, families, and groups of patients in a culturally diverse health care system.
 You will become a critically important member of the health care team.
 Currently, there is a tremendous demand for registered nurses in a variety of health care settings within our community, region, and nation.
-What an exciting time to join the nursing profession.
+What an exciting time to join the nursing profession!

-The faculty and I are committed to helping you accomplish your educational and professional goals by creating an effective learning environment.
+The NMJC Nursing Program is committed to helping you accomplish your educational and professional goals by creating an effective learning environment.
 We strive to be responsive to your learning needs, provide effective teaching methods, and access to effective learning tools and resources to help you achieve success through learning.
+BUT...it is IMPERATIVE that you do your part!

 The Student Nurse Handbook is a valuable resource.
 Read it carefully and completely.
-You will be required to sign a statement acknowledging that you have read and understand the information contained within the Student Nurse Handbook, agree to follow all policies within the handbook, and understand the consequences of policy violation.
-Please bring any questions to your faculty advisor.
+You will be required to sign a statement acknowledging that you have read it in its entirety and understand the information, agree to follow all policies, and understand the consequences of policy violation.
+Please bring any questions that you may have to Bootcamp on August 11.